Vitamin D and respiratory tract infections: Evidence

 The Institute of Medicine released a comprehensive, peer-reviewed report on calcium and vitamin D in 2011.
 The conclusion of the report was that the existing studies did not provide strong or consistent evidence for a link between vitamin D deficiency and respiratory tract infections.
 The authors stated that data from randomised controlled trials would be needed, showing a dose response to vitamin D supplementation, before recommendations could be considered.

-A 2017 individual-participant meta-analysis of 25 randomized controlled trials (11,321 total participants) concluded "Vitamin D supplementation was safe and it protected against acute respiratory tract infection overall.
+In contrast, a more recent meta-analysis concluded "Vitamin D supplementation was safe and it protected against acute respiratory tract infection overall.
 Patients who were very vitamin D deficient and those not receiving bolus doses experienced the most benefit."

-Doses used in the constituent studies that used daily dosing ranged from 300 to 4000 IU/day (7.5-100 µg/day).
+Low serum levels of vitamin D appear to be a risk factor for tuberculosis.
+However, supplementation trials showed no benefit.
+Vitamin D supplementation does not help prevent asthma attacks or alleviate symptoms.

 Vitamin D supplementation

 Proponents of the vitamin D hypothesis have recommended dietary supplements (5,000 International Units (IU)/day for adults and 1,000 IU/day for every 25 pounds of body weight in children) and suggested that larger doses (2,000 IU/kg/day for 3–4 days) could be used to treat influenza.
 It has been noted that large doses of vitamin D can lead to hypercalcemia and that "single megadoses" of vitamin D, while not especially harmful, may be associated with an increased risk of bone fractures.
-The authors of this review suggested that supplementation should be offered only to those with verified deficiencies or to promote muscular and skeletal health in elderly patients.
-Benefits have not been shown in children with asthma.